 Springtime brings back warmer temperatures, green plants, beautiful blooms – and unfortunately heavy, damaging rain events.

 Springtime brings back warmer temperatures, green plants, beautiful blooms – and unfortunately heavy, damaging rain events.
 Sometimes an after effect of these heavy rains is streambank erosion.
 This occurs when heavy rains make their way to streams, dramatically increasing the speed and force of the water.
 These flow velocities can be too much for the streambank and sections of the soil can be eroded away.
 In some instances, erosion is significant enough to remove a portion of the property and establish a new streambank edge.
-Another detrimental effect of this erosion is that soil is washed into the stream and suspended in the water column, which is a type of pollution (See MS4 Update: Why Soil Matter More Than You Think).
+Another detrimental effect of this erosion is that soil is washed into the stream and suspended in the water column, which is a type of pollution (See MS4 Update: Why Soil Matters More Than You Think).

 There are actions that can be taken to protect stream banks.
 Mechanical methods can be installed, this would include placing materials such as large rip-rap stone, timber pilings, stream rock veins, rock gabion baskets or retaining walls made of treated timber or metal sheet piling to hold the bank in place.
 These methods would offer immediate relief, but they can be extremely expensive and if not professionally designed and installed, they could fail in short order.